The great painter Pablo Picasso once said: “Learn the rules like a pro so that you can break them like an artist”.

 Make three folders; the first one being introductory – beginning, the second one being mid part of the set, and the third folder being the peak.

 Don’t just have one folder with like 40 songs in it.
-Break them down into three maybe four subfolders in terms of the types of music, the energy level, and you’ll have to follow those three folders.
+Break them down into three maybe four subfolders in terms of the types of music, and the energy level, and you’ll have to follow those three folders.
 But at least you know where those different types of songs are housed and plan as you’re going.

 If you want to find a song that’s a neutral energy level like a long tribal track now you’re like: “It’s in folder two!”.
 Hence, you go there, you don’t waste too much time flipping around through your folders looking for an appropriate song, and you can focus more time on making sure that you’re going to do a grand set that it’s going to mix well and it’s not out of key.

-This way, DJs can still get to that one rare track remembered as perfect for dropping, but they’re not digging through a ton of bullshit when you’re building sets the rest of the time, especially if they’re working on the fly.
+This way, DJs can still get to that one rare track remembered as perfect for dropping, but they’re not digging through a ton of bulls*** when you’re building sets the rest of the time, especially if they’re working on the fly.

 It’s easy to mix up your feelings for tracks with how much energy they have.
 I also saw I no longer need to organize by genre as I’m going through and marking stuff by energy level.

-The Minimal and Deep House and dubby stuff drifted towards the lower energy levels were now at the lower end, the Tech-house, House, etc. were now around the middle, and Tech-House bangers accompanying more pounding Techno tunes were now on the high end of the spectrum.
+The Minimal and Deep House and dubby stuff drifted towards the lower energy levels and were now at the lower end, the Tech-house, House, etc. were now around the middle, and Tech-House bangers accompanying more pounding Techno tunes were now on the high end of the spectrum.

 After preparing tracks in Rekordbox, energy levels help you remain cohesive without pigeonholing yourself into playing only specific categories of music.